What building work can I do without a consent in NZ?

 Being consent-exempt doesn't mean the rules don't apply.
 The work must meet the Building Code, and any restricted building work (structural or weathertightness) must still be done or supervised by a Licensed Building Practitioner.

 Knowing the rules is half the job.
-The other half is knowing who you're hiring — check any NZ builder's court action, insolvency history, director track record and AI risk score in 30 seconds.
+The other half is knowing who you're hiring.
+Check any NZ builder against the public record: company status, licensing and insolvency notices, from the official NZ sources.

 Planning the project?
 See the costs